WHEN ADULTS WITH MAC LUNG DISEASE REMAINED CULTURE POSITIVE AFTER ≥6 MONTHS OF MULTIDRUG THERAPY,*

 The CONVERT trial is referred to as "Trial 1" in the full Prescribing Information.

-6MWT=6-minute walk test; AFB=acid-fast bacilli; ATS=American Thoracic Society; CT=computed tomography; HIV=human immunodeficiency virus; IDSA=Infectious Diseases Society of America; ITT-intent to treat; MIC=minimum inhibitory concentration; NTM=nontuberculous mycobacteria; SGRQ=St George's Respiratory Questionnaire.
+6MWT=6-minute walk test; AFB=acid-fast bacilli; ATS=American Thoracic Society; COPD=chronic obstructive pulmonary disease; CT=computed tomography; HIV=human immunodeficiency virus; ID=infectious disease; IDSA=Infectious Diseases Society of America; ITT-intent to treat; ITT=intent to treat; MIC=minimum inhibitory concentration; NTM=nontuberculous mycobacteria; SGRQ=St George's Respiratory Questionnaire.

 0-mobile-chart